scontain/scone/prerequisite_check.md

 we need a set of executable.
 We install the following external `executable` on the current machine:

-- `rustc`: the Rust compiler - only needed when building the tool chain or building rust compilers
 - `cosign`: needed to sign and verify the signature of container images
 - `docker`: needed to build and run docker images
 - `kubectl`: command line interface for Kubernetes